unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 Terms of use
 ============

-**Last Updated: 30 January 2025**
+**Last Updated: 17 March 2025**

-MapX is a platform developed and maintained by GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.
+MapX is a platform developed and maintained by the GRID-Geneva unit of the University of Geneva (hereinafter UNIGE/GRID) to support environmental decision-making by transforming data into actionable information.
+Throughout this document, 'we,' 'our,' or 'us' refers to UNIGE/GRID.

 By accessing and using MapX, you agree to comply with these  **Terms of use**.
 If you do not agree to these terms, please discontinue your use of MapX.